 Use a Camera, Not a Phone

 We all use our smartphones these days, but as convenient as they are, those pictures can easily disappear into the thumbnail abyss of our photo apps.
 Use a 35mm DSLR camera, or a quality point-and-shoot, exclusively for taking meaningful photographs of your children.
 You’ll have more control over the picture.
+For you to be able to take high-quality photos, you will need to have the right knowledge and equipment in photography.
+But you don’t need to worry if you do not own highly recommended cameras and lenses as you can rent at Camera Rentals Pittsburg.

 Modern cameras come with manuals as thick as a novel.
 But it’s important to know your camera, so read the manual and familiarize yourself with the controls.